 Non-stop Dogwear was founded in Norway only ten years ago, and today you can find their products in over 1,000 stores in 22 countries.
 We love their passion for designing the best-fitting dog harnesses to “release their potential,” as their slogan says.
 Their focus is on pulling harnesses and other types of equipment for skijoring, canicross, etc. but as today they also have a few harnesses more suited for everyday dog walks.

 While life jackets can be a lifesaver for many dogs in many situations, not all dogs need one.
 So how do you know if it would be helpful for yours?

-Let’s start by talking about the dogs with medical conditions, joint issues or just with bad swimming techniques who need the extra help of a life vest.
-There are also dogs who are going through hydrotherapy as part of their rehabilitation where life jackets are regularly used.
-It's clear that these dogs can benefit from a life jacket which helps them keeping a proper swimming position and let them safely enjoy some low impact exercise that they can benefit from.
+Let's start by talking about dogs with medical conditions, joint issues, or just bad swimming techniques who need the extra help of a life vest.
+There are also dogs doing hydrotherapy as part of their rehabilitation where life jackets are regularly used.
+It's clear that these dogs can benefit from a life jacket that helps them keep in a proper swimming position and let them safely enjoy some low impact exercise.

-But how about a healthy, young dog?
-They can benefit from a life vest the same way as small kids who can swim.
-If you take your dog on a boat or kayak they can fall in the water and the cold water can cause shock to their body.
-Accidents can also happen when dogs are jumping in the water or playing around it - e.g. they can fall, hit their head and lose consciousness.
-It’s also possible for a good swimmer to enjoy their water time too much and don’t stop when their muscles got tired.
-This can cause muscle cramps which can be fatal if the owner cannot get to the dog in time.
+How about a healthy, young dog?
+They can benefit from a life vest the same way as small kids who can already swim.
+If you take your dog on a boat or kayak they can unexpectedly fall in the water and the cold water can cause shock to their body.
+Accidents can also happen when dogs are jumping in the water or playing around it and hit their heads and lose consciousness.
+It's also possible for a good swimmer to enjoy their water time too much and don't stop when their muscles got tired.
+This can cause muscle cramps that can be fatal if the owner cannot get to the dog in time.